 Any change of the magnetic flux Φ_m will induce an EMF.
-Let us therefore consider the case, illustrated if Figure 1.3.4 on the following page, that the "loop" is moved in such a way that it links a magnetic field which varies during the movement.
+Let us therefore consider the case, illustrated if Figure 1.3.4, that the "loop" is moved in such a way that it links a magnetic field which varies during the movement.
 The convective derivative is evaluated according to the well-known operator formula which follows immediately from the rules of differentiation of an arbitrary differentiable function $f(t, \mathbf{x}(t))$.
-Applying this rule to Faraday's law, Equation (1.29) on the previous page, we obtain
+Applying this rule to Faraday's law, Equation (1.31) on page 12, we obtain